golang/tools/gopls/doc/features/passive.md

 <img src='../assets/hover-linkname.png'>

+**Type switch cases**: hovering over the `case` or `default` keyword in a type switch reveals any types handled by that case that are declared in the same package as the switch operand's interface type.
+Hovering over the `default` case may thus reveal unhandled types in a switch intended to be exhaustive.
+Information is displayed for a non-interface type case only if it is unreachable due to preceding clauses.

 The hover information for symbols from the standard library added after Go 1.0 states the Go release that added the symbol.